section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 - CSS Automation: By using styled-components as your preferred CSS-in-JS solution, it keeps track of which components are active and rendered on the page to inject all styles related to that component automatically, which increases the speed of loading your application.

-- Maintenance: As with other CSS-in-JS solution, you can maintain your CSS codebase easily and track styles affecting your component without having to check through multiple CSS files.
+- Maintenance: As with other CSS-in-JS solutions, you can maintain your CSS codebase easily and track styles affecting your component without having to check through multiple CSS files.

 - CSS Deletion: Deleting CSS styles is made more comfortable, styled-components make it clear which component is unused, and deleting such components automatically deletes all styles related to that component.